openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/engagement/Engagement_Content.rst

 In the second example, a small, private online course was developed on one instance of the platform, and then exported and imported to a different instance just before the course start date.
-The tip shows the number of students enaging in different activities on the same day that the final homework was due.
+The tooltip shows the number of students enaging in different activities on the same day that the final homework was due.